 The AmbaSat-1 Satellite Kit delivers accessible space exploration to everyone by offering an affordable satellite development kit and rocket launch programme.

-AmbaSat-1 is a tiny Space satellite kit that you assemble and code yourself and is available now on Kickstarter from $45
+AmbaSat-1 is a tiny Space satellite kit that you assemble and code yourself and is available now from only $65

 Space Exploration.
 At your fingertips.